 Bitcoin’s ideological roots are grounded in a blend of libertarianism, anti-authoritarianism, Austrian economics, and cypherpunk thought.
-Its core philosophy is centered around decentralization, individual freedom, and skepticism toward centralized systems of control, especially government and financial institutions.
+Its core philosophy is centered around decentralisation, individual freedom, and skepticism toward centralised systems of control, especially government and financial institutions.
 As such, Bitcoin is often viewed as both a technological innovation and a political statement against traditional power structures.

-While I am a fan of Bitcoin and its potential to reshape global finance, it is important to engage critically with the project, addressing its contradictions.
-Bitcoin’s promise of decentralization and empowerment is not immune to the risk of perpetuating inequalities, centralizing power, and reproducing structures it claims to disrupt.
+While I am interested in Bitcoin and its potential to reshape global finance, it is important to engage critically with the project, addressing its contradictions.
+Bitcoin’s promise of decentralisation and empowerment is not immune to the risk of perpetuating inequalities, centralising power, and reproducing structures it claims to disrupt.
 Thoughtful critique is not only a means of grappling with these issues but also a vital process for its evolution.
-On political level Bitcoin, like any social movement, is susceptible to groupthink, and it must embrace critique from diverse perspectives to avoid dogmatism.
+On a political level Bitcoin, like any social movement, is susceptible to groupthink, and it must embrace critique from diverse perspectives to avoid dogmatism.
 By confronting its contradictions head-on, Bitcoin can grow stronger and remain aligned with its foundational vision.

 Bitcoin’s Historical Narrative

 Bitcoin’s origin story mirrors the mythic barter-to-money narrative, presenting itself as a “natural” evolution of money.
-Yet Bitcoin is not an inevitable or neutral progression; it is a socially constructed system, shaped by specific economic ideologies and power dynamics.
-Its historical interpretation of money focuses heavily on its role as a means of payment—an instrument to settle debts and obligations—while overlooking the broader social and relational dimensions of money.
+Yet Bitcoin is not an inevitable or natural progression; it is a socially constructed system, shaped by specific economic ideologies and power dynamics.
+Its historical interpretation of money focuses heavily on its role as a means of payment - an instrument to settle debts and obligations - while overlooking the broader social and relational dimensions of money.

 Scarcity